habitat-sh/habitat/www/source/docs/index.html.md

 - [Build packages](/docs/build-packages-overview): Learn how to sign and build a package, and understand what a package actually contains.
 - [Run packages](/docs/run-packages-overview): Learn how to run a package natively as well as through a Docker container.

 ## Getting Habitat

-Currently, if you want to create and build plans in the studio or get the Habitat binaries, you will have to clone and build them from our GitHub repository.
-Instructions for cloning the repo can be found on the [Get Habitat](/docs/get-habitat) page.
+Instructions for getting Habitat are on the [Get Habitat](/docs/get-habitat) page.

 <hr>
 <ul class="main-content--link-nav">